-This plant is best grown outdoors and if you live in an area where winters temperatures rarely go below -10 °F (-23 °C), this is the best for Rosularia.
+This plant is best grown outdoors, and if you live in an area where winter temperatures rarely go below -10 °F (-23 °C), this is the best for Rosularia.
 When potted, these plants are very susceptible to vine weevil.
 The plant is often used as a bedding or groundcover plant.

 - Back to genus Rosularia

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus